The Getty

 • San Pedro

-Perched over the Pacific sits one of the most idyllic spots in all of L.A.: the Korean Bell of Friendship.
-The mighty metallic bell’s rusty green finish complements the ornately painted hipped roof—its paint job has seen better days, but that doesn’t detract from the beauty of the 1976 goodwill gift from South Korea.
-The exposed, grassy bluff is an ideal spot to fly a kite or just lounge in the grass of Angels Gate Park.
+Perched over the Pacific in San Pedro sits one of the most idyllic spots in all of L.A.: the Korean Bell of Friendship.
+The mighty metallic bell’s rusty green finish complements the ornately painted hipped roof—its paint job is sometimes in need of a refresh, but that doesn’t detract from the beauty of the 1976 goodwill gift from South Korea.
+I’ve always found the exposed, grassy bluff to be an ideal spot to fly a kite—or just lounge in the grass of Angels Gate Park.

 • Attractions